-They see approximately 180 new breast cancer referrals, either surgically or as an oncology referral.
+See approximately 180 new breast cancer referrals, either surgically or as an oncology referral.

-They carry out around 1,195 face to face contacts annually; in the ward post operatively, in oncology, as wellness contacts or drop-ins to the diagnostic breast cancer suite.
+Carry out around 1,195 face to face contacts annually; in the ward post operatively, in oncology, as wellness contacts or drop-ins to the diagnostic breast cancer suite.

-They conduct around 2,750 non face to face contacts annually, these being phone calls, emails or texts.
+Conduct around 2,750 non face to face contacts annually, these being phone calls, emails or texts.

 They coordinate forums, the wellness exercise program & metastatic forums.